aws-samples/aws-secrets-manager-acm-certificate-rotation/README.md

 Please see a walk-through of using this function in [Storing and Renewing Private Certificates using Secrets Manager]().

 ## Setup
-To set up the resources in this policy, complete the following:
+To set up the resources in this repository, complete the following:
 1. Upload the crypto_layer.zip and rotate_function.zip to an S3 Bucket
 2. Follow the directions outlined in the Blog above and reference the uploaded files when launching the src_account.yaml CloudFormation Template